-1 st - 8 th Grade Girls Regular Uniform 1 st - 8 th Grade Boys Regular Uniform • Jumpers (grades 1-5) and skirts (grades 6-8) must be mid-knee or longer in Pants are navy blue.
-No shorts allowed. length.
-A black, leather-type belt is worn at all times. • Shoes must be closed-toed, low-heeled (maximum 1"), all black school shoes • Shoes must be closed-toed, low-heeled (maximum 1"), all black school shoes (see website for sample).
+1st - 8th Grade Girls Regular Uniform

+- O Jumpers (grades 1-5) and skirts (grades 6-8) must be mid-knee or longer in length. - Shoes must be closed-toed, low-heeled (maximum 1"), all black school shoes (see website for sample).
 Grades 1-3 must have Mary Jane-style strap.
-No boots (see website for sample).
-No boots or slippers are allowed.
-Athletic shoes are or slippers are allowed.
-Athletic shoes are allowed for P.E. only . allowed for P.E. only . • Socks must be white or navy blue knee-high socks or fold-down bobby socks • Dress socks must be worn with dress shoes and must be solid navy blue or black (socks must cover the ankle entirely), or white or navy blue tights. and must cover the ankles entirely. • Grades 1 thru 5 shirts are white, puffed short-sleeved, with navy blue piping • Shirts are white oxford with button-down collars. around a Peter Pan collar. • A tie, matching the girls' uniform plaid, is worn at all times. • Grades 6 thru 8 shirts are white oxford with button-down collars. • A green V-neck pullover sweater is required on Full Dress Uniform days. • Plaid crossover ties are made from the same material as the jumpers and skirts • On cold weather days, students may wear SMA monogrammed jacket from and are worn every day.
-CKW or Modela in addition to their sweater.
-No other jacket or coat • A green cardigan sweater is required for Full Dress Uniform days. outerwear is permitted. • On cold weather days, students may wear an SMA monogrammed jacket from • Students in 8 th grade may wear class sweatshirts over the school shirt on CKW or Modela in addition to their sweater.
-No other jacket or coat Thursdays. outerwear is permitted. • Hair should be a traditional gentleman's cut: around the ear and short all around, • Students in 8 th grade may wear class sweatshirts over the school shirt on neatly groomed, of natural color, and worn above the collar.
-Thursdays. • A cross, crucifix, or religious medal on a chain may be worn.
-A simple religious • Girls may wear the CKW gym shorts under their jumpers and skirts. pin or American flag may be worn on the blazer. • Hair accessories must be solid-colored navy blue, forest green, white, red, black or the uniform plaid. • Hair should be neatly groomed and of natural color.
-No make-up, including nail polish, may be worn.
-One pair of stud pierced earrings and/or a simple necklace may be worn.
-No dangling earrings allowed.
-No fashion jewelry may be worn.
-A simple religious All shirts must be tucked into skirts and pants, and top button must be pin or American flag may be worn on the uniform. buttoned at all times.
-Short-sleeved shirts are not to be rolled up.
+No boots or slippers are allowed. - O Socks must be white or navy blue knee-high socks or fold-down bobby socks (socks must cover the ankle entirely), or white or navy blue tights. - o Grades 1 thru 5 shirts are white, puffed short-sleeved, with navy blue piping around a Peter Pan collar. - o Grades 6 thru 8 shirts are white oxford with button-down collars. - Plaid crossover ties are made from the same material as the jumpers and skirts and are worn every day. - O A green cardigan sweater is required for Full Dress Uniform days. - On cold weather days, students may wear an SMA monogrammed jacket from CKW or Modela in addition to their sweater.
+No other jacket or coat outerwear is permitted. - On rainy days, students may wear a waterproof raincoat over their uniform outerwear while outside.
+This may not be worn in the classroom.
+No hoodies may be worn.
+Students may wear waterproof boots.
+No tennis shoes. - O Students in 8th grade may wear class sweatshirts over the school shirt on Thursdays. - o Girls may wear the CKW or Modella gym shorts under their jumpers and skirts. - O Hair accessories must be solid-colored navy blue, forest green, white, red, black or the uniform plaid. - o Hair should be neatly groomed and of natural color. - o No make-up, including nail polish, may be worn. - One pair of dime sized, non-dangling earrings, a simple chain necklace with pendant, a simple ring, and/or a single bracelet may be worn.
+No excessive, gaudy, or distracting jewelry may be worn.
+In addition, a simple religious pin or American flag may be worn on the uniform.